16th January 2023

 As coffee enthusiasts, we tend to focus more on what type of coffee beans and blends we’re drinking and not so much on what happens to the coffee grounds once they’ve been brewed.
 Let alone how to recycle your waste coffee grounds!

-Our love of coffee in the UK leads to an estimated quarter of a million tonnes of waste coffee grounds each year that typically end up in landfill sites.
-That’s the equivalent weight* of nearly 2,500 blue whales.
+Our love of coffee in the UK leads to an estimated quarter of a million tonnes of used coffee grounds each year that typically end up being wastefully discarded through disposal options like landfill or anaerobic digestion.
+That amount of spent grounds is equivalent to the weight* of approximately 3,000 blue whales.

-Our ubiquitous lattes and cappuccinos, while they keep us caffeinated and connected, also create a considerable hidden waste stream.
-And when left to biodegrade, the coffee grounds emit harmful greenhouse gases including methane, a major culprit of rising global temperatures.
+Our daily lattes and cappuccinos, while they keep us caffeinated and connected, also create a considerable hidden waste stream.
+And when left to biodegrade in landfill, the coffee grounds emit harmful greenhouse gases including methane, a major culprit of rising global temperatures.

-But we’ve created an innovative, scaled recycling solution to make the most of this material long considered as waste, by recycling it into valuable products for a circular economy.
+But we’ve created an innovative, scaled recycling solution to make the most of this material long considered a waste: we recycle it into valuable products for a circular economy.

 The benefits of recycling waste coffee grounds

-By diverting grounds from waste and recycling them we save 80% on CO2e emissions compared to letting them go to landfill.
+By diverting spent grounds from waste and recycling them we save 228% more in CO2e emissions versus letting them go to anaerobic digestion.
 Which means that through our unique coffee recycling service, you have an opportunity to raise your business’s sustainability credentials and achieve zero waste targets.

 “The idea that our coffee grinds are being turned into fuel to heat local homes is really exciting and we hope this inspires other companies to find ways to recycle and reduce waste in their local areas too.”
 Says Katherine Laden of Harris + Hoole, a speciality coffee shop chain.

 How does the coffee recycling service work?

-We work with waste management and logistics companies to collect spent coffee grounds from businesses at every scale – from coffee shops and office blocks to airports and instant coffee factories.
+We work with waste management and logistics companies to collect spent coffee grounds from businesses at every scale – from coffee shops and office blocks to airports, universities, and instant coffee factories.

-Some businesses with a large network use a backhaul model, while smaller organisations and independent coffee shops can receive appropriately sized wheelie bins or caddies and have their waste grounds collected by their waste management company at the same time as their general waste.
+Some businesses with a large network use a backhaul model.
+Smaller organisations and independent coffee shops can receive appropriately-sized wheelie bins or caddies and have their waste grounds collected by their waste management company at the same time as their general waste.